henrikwidlund/unfoldedcircle-adbtv/README.md

 - IP and MAC address of the device you want to control.
 - When installing on the remote, the remote must be on firmware version 2.6.3 or later or the driver will crash because it can't start adb.
+- Developer Settings enabled on the device you want to control.
+This is usually done by taping 7 times on your device name.
+Please search for device specific instructions on how to enable Developer Settings.

 ### Running